allitnils/BlogCode/README.md

 # Code Samples from my blog posts

 This is a repository of code samples from my blogposts.
-I'm writing on Medium at the moment.
+I'm writing on my website at the moment.
 You can find me [here](https://ivanocampo.com).

 | Link to the article on Medium  | Sample Code | Publish Date | Topics |
 | ------------- | ------------- | ------------ | ------------ |